Secretary

 ← Back to dictionary

-What are the main responsibilities of the Secretary in an HOA?
+What are the main responsibilities of a Secretary in a homeowners association?

 Related words